Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 At the coarsest level, each core supports two hardware threads (what Intel calls hyperthreads).
-Those hardware threads share all the resources of a core, including the L1 data and instruction caches and the L2 cache.
+Those hardware threads share all the resources of a core, including the L1 data and instruction caches and the L2 cache, execution units and space for register renaming.
 At the next level, a Core Complex Die contains (up to) 8 cores.
 These cores share the L3 cache and the link to the memory/IO die.
 Next, as configured on the LUMI compute nodes, there are 2 Core Complex Dies in a